danisanfra/Skew-T-map-projector/README.md

 ## 3. TO DO LIST:
     - vector representation of vectorial quantities such as pressure gradients or temperature gradients.
 This obviously requires a defined function for extracting gradients in a useful way.
-    - define different functions and (eventually) create a library to decide which type of data display or to display all data at once on different/same plot.
+    - define different functions and (eventually) create a library to decide which type of data display.